sapegin/washingcode-book/manuscript/090_Dont_make_me_think.md

 expect(result).toEqual(false);
 -->

-The only difference here is the parameter we pass to our function with a very long name.
-We could move the condition inside the function call:
+The only difference here is the parameter we pass to the function with a very long name.
+We can move the condition inside the function call:

 <!-- let result, dispatch = x => result = x, changeIsWordDocumentExportSuccessful = x => x -->